 YES.
-As a public water supply professional who must know the rules and laws that govern all public water suppliers in the United States, I feel comfortable drinking water from any bubbler or sink tap not only in Bellingham but nationwide.
+As a public water supply professional who must know the rules and laws that govern all public water suppliers in the United States, I feel comfortable that drinking water is safe from any bubbler or faucet not only in Bellingham but nationwide.

-In 2010, the DPW collected 965 water samples and certified labs performed tests for 130 various contaminants.
-We tested for Total Coliform Bacteria, Trihalomethanes (THM), Haloacetic Acid (HAA5), Nitrate, Tetrachloroethylene (PCE), Volatile Organic Compounds (VOC), Inorganic Compounds (IOC), and Perchlorate, which are the primary health related contaminants.
+In 2011, the DPW collected 870 water samples and certified labs performed tests for 83 various contaminants.
+We tested for Total Coliform Bacteria, Trihalomethanes (THM), Haloacetic Acid (HAA5), Nitrate, Tetrachloroethylene (PCE), Volatile Organic Compounds (VOC), and Perchlorate, which are the primary health related contaminants.
 We also tested for a list of generally harmless so called Secondary Contaminants (SEC CON), which include Iron and Manganese.